CMA12/wsb-analytics/app/resources/system_prompt.md

 }
 ```

-* If no tickers are found:
+* If no tickers are found, return exactly:

 ```json
 {"tickers": [], "hype_score": 0.00}
 ```

+**IMPORTANT:**
+- NO explanations before or after JSON
+- NO markdown code blocks
+- NO additional commentary
+- ONLY the raw JSON object

 ---